 The perfect itinerary for a day trip to Santa Barbara, CA. Discover what to do, where to eat, what order to do it all in, and more!

-Personally, I would recommend spending at least one night, better yet, two or three.
 Santa Barbara has an amazing selection of resorts with incredible pools and boutique hotels.
-Combine that with a variety of hiking paths, beaches, wineries in Los Olivos and Santa Ynez...you could absolutely extend a day trip to Santa Barbara to a four day vacation.
-This is a great place to bake in a few extra days to really enjoy the SoCal lifestyle.
+Combine that with a variety of hiking paths, beaches, and wineries in Los Olivos and Santa Ynez...you could absolutely extend a day trip to Santa Barbara to a four-day vacation.

 This Santa Barbara itinerary will give you a feel for this sunny destination and make sure you hit all the best spots.
 You'll spend time exploring downtown and State Street, bike down the boardwalk, explore the Funk Zone, and hit up some of my favorite coffee shops and restaurants.